NBISweden/data-submission-documentation/ENA/BGE-Astagobius-angustatus/README.md

     ```

 * Add recevied accession numbers to [BGE Species list for SciLifeLab](https://docs.google.com/spreadsheets/d/1mSuL_qGffscer7G1FaiEOdyR68igscJB0CjDNSCNsvg/) and set `RNA-seq submitted` to `yes`

+### Submit assembly
+* Since HiC failed for this species, the assembly (and HiFi + RNAseq) should still be submitted and made public, but denoted as a draft:
+    * *"BGE wants us to upload the assembly for Astagobius, which I guess means that they want the reads uploaded as well.
+However, it should be marked as draft!
+This is what Christian writes: "Could you please upload the draft genomes and make them public?
+Additionally, it would be helpful to include a label in the BioProject description indicating the draft nature of these genomes, rather than referring to them as BGE or using other terminology."*
+    * In practice I'm guessing that we remove the BGE label/keyword on study level and instead add 'draft', but not sure about the description/abstract part.

 ### Register umbrella projekt